joleel3389/sep10-freedom-project/prep/plan.md

 * 5/1/25 - add images, try to fix stuff and not crash out
 * 5/2/25 - change colors and fonts to correspond with my choices
 * 5/3/25 - add/ensure responsiveness works for the sake of mobile devices
+* 5/4/25 - finishing touches

 #### MVP

-* timeline
+* timeline - done
+* wireframes - done
-* include badminton context on my page
+* include badminton context on my page - done
-* have all part a content summarized/broken down on my page (on cards)
+* have all part a content summarized/broken down on my page (on cards) - done
-* have all part b context summarized/broken down on my page (also on cards)
+* have all part b context summarized/broken down on my page (also on cards) - done
-* fit all my future innovation ideas on my page (scratch the line tho)
+* fit all my future innovation ideas on my page (scratch the line tho) - done
-* incorporate flexbox tool
+* incorporate flexbox tool - done
     * maybe baseline alignment of my card containers
-    * try vertical alignment on mobile responsive version
-* ensure website is responsive
+* ensure website is responsive - done
     * including a working navbar and footer (the top link)
+    * mobile vertical layout
-* unique fonts
+* unique fonts - done
-* unique colors
+* unique colors - done

+remember to commit plsplsplss

 ---

 #### Beyond MVP

-* add more components maybe
+* add more components maybe?
-* make website more appealing
+* make website more appealing? - done
     * fix weird positioning
     * fix image proportions
-* find a better color palette
+* find a better color palette?